 Although Peru Rail are not keen to sell trekking companies one-way train tickets coming back from Aguas Calientes they do make a small number of these tickets available directly to the public through their website.
 If you book well in advance then you may be successful in buying a one-way ticket.
 The train service that return as far as Poroy (15 minutes by taxi from Cusco) sells out first so you will probably be more successful buying a ticket from Aguas Calientes just back as far as Ollantaytambo.
 From Ollantaytambo you can take a bus back to Cusco (cost approx US$5 per person) or a taxi (around US$40).

-A35: The website www.andeantravelweb.com/peru/gallery/photos_aguas_calientes_machu_picchu_peru.html has some good photos of Aguas Calientes and also of the thermal springs.
-The advantage of staying the night in Aguas Calientes is that you can spend all day at Machu Picchu.
-Most people leave the ruins at about 2pm to take the bus down to Aguas Calientes to have lunch or visit the thermal springs.
-Machu Picchu is therefore fairly quiet between 3pm and 5pm.
-You will have to check the time of the last bus back to Aguas Calientes but it is usually about 5:30pm.
-Staying an extra night at Aguas Calientes also gives you the opportunity to return to Machu Picchu early the following day.
-If you want to climb Huayna Picchu then you must ensure that you buy a combined Machu Picchu - Huayna Picchu entrance ticket (price S/.150 per person) - see question about climbing Huayna Picchu.
-If you just want to visit Machu Picchu again then the standard entrance fee is S/.126 per person.
+A37: Staying an extra night at Aguas Calientes gives you the opportunity to return to Machu Picchu early the following day.
+If you want to climb Huayna Picchu then you must ensure that you buy a combined Machu Picchu - Huayna Picchu entrance ticket (price S/.200 per person) - see question above about climbing Huayna Picchu.
+If you just want to visit Machu Picchu again then the standard entrance fee is S/.152 per person valid for either the morning turn 06:00-12:00 or the afternoon turn 12:00-17:30.
+For more info see Q36 above..

 All entrance tickets to Machu Picchu & Huayna Picchu must to bought well in advance BEFORE you start the Inca Trail, preferably before you even arrive in Peru.